osa-computer-society/competitive-programming/README.md

 # competitive-programming
 Where a couple of friends and I practice for computing competitions.
+Feel free to open up a pull request if you have solutions to contribute!
+Always remember to attempt the problem before you look at the solution.
+Don't copy-paste a solution: even typing it out is better!
+It'll help you build up the muscle memory.

 # Resources